Kernicterus Causes

 Dark Skin Coloring

 Doctors may miss jaundice in babies with darker skin colors.
-They can check the inner lips and gums to check for jaundice.
-If doctors have any doubts, they should perform bilirubin tests.
+They can check the inner lips and gums to check for yellowing.
+If doctors have any suspicion of jaundice, they should perform a bilirubin test immediately.
+All newborns should go through bilirubin testing periodically for the first 24-48 hours after delivery.

 Different Blood Types Between Mother & Newborn